-- External ports (external), including the client and admin ports - Internal ports (internal), used for intra-cluster communication between the nodes of the cluster - Extranet ports (dr), including the replication port used for DR
+- External ports (deployment.ssl.external), including the client and admin ports - Internal ports (deployment.ssl.internal), used for intra-cluster communication between the nodes of the cluster - Extranet ports (deployment.ssl.dr), including the replication port used for XDCR

 For each type of port, you specify that the ports are either enabled ("true") or disabled ("false").
 The default is false.
-For example, the following configuration enables TLS encryption on the external, internal, and DR ports:
+For example, the following configuration enables TLS encryption on the external, internal, and XCDR ports: